christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

   new Function() // => function anonymous () {}
 {% endhighlight %}

-As you can see, calling a **constructor** with the **new** keyword creates a result.
-Now, lets investigate these results, see if they leave some trace of where they came from.
+As you can see, calling a **constructor** with the **new** keyword creates a result, an object.
+Now, lets investigate these objects, see if they leave some trace of where they came from.

 {% highlight javascript %}
   var array = new Array();